Satoshi Tajiri: Early life

 Satoshi Tajiri was born on August 28, 1965, in Setagaya, Tokyo.
 Tajiri grew up in Machida, Tokyo, which at the time still maintained a rural atmosphere and was rapidly growing.
-As a child, Tajiri enjoyed insect collecting as a hobby, which would be an inspiration for his later video game work.
+Tajiri enjoyed insect collecting as a child.
+He and his friends would exchange insects, which later became the inspiration for his video game development.
 Other children called him "Dr. Bug", and he wanted to become an entomologist.
 As urban areas of Japan spread and more land was paved over, habitats for hunting bugs were lost.
 Tajiri wanted his games to allow children to have the feeling of catching and collecting creatures as he had.

 He became fascinated with arcade games as a teenager, though his parents thought he was a delinquent for this pastime.
 He particularly enjoyed playing Taito's Space Invaders (1978), which drew him into other video games.
 Space Invaders got him interested in video games; after playing Space Invaders and its video game clones, he wanted to make his own sequel to Space Invaders.
 He was also inspired by Namco games designed around a single specific action, notably Dig Dug (1982).
 His interest eventually evolved into attempting to plan his own games.
 He took his Famicom apart to see how it worked, and won a contest for a video game idea sponsored by Sega.

 Because of his fascination with video games, Tajiri frequently cut classes.
 He took make-up classes and eventually earned his high school diploma.
 Tajiri did not attend university, but instead attended a two-year technical degree program at the National Institute of Technology, Tokyo College, where he majored in electronics and computer science.